“James writes like he's lived a lifetime.” —John Mellencamp

-The son of acclaimed author Larry McMurtry (Lonesome Dove, Terms of Endearment), James grew up on a steady diet of Johnny Cash and Roy Acuff records.
-His first album, Too Long in the Wasteland (released in 1989), was produced by John Mellencamp and marked the beginning of a series of acclaimed projects for Columbia and Sugar Hill.
-In 1996, McMurtry received a Grammy nomination for his Longform Music Video of Where'd You Hide The Body.
-1997's It Had To Happen received the American Indie Award for Best Americana Album.
+More history: McMurtry critically lauded first album Too Long in the Wasteland (1989) was produced by John Mellencamp and marked the beginning of a series of acclaimed projects for Columbia and Sugar Hill Records.
+In 1996, McMurtry received a Grammy nomination for Long Form Music Video for Where'd You Hide the Body.
+Additionally, It Had to Happen (1997) received the American Indie Award for Best Americana Album.

 In 2004, McMurtry released the universally lauded Live in Aught-Three on Compadre Records.
-2005's Childish Things garnered some of the highest critical praise of McMurtry's career and spent six weeks at No. 1 on the Americana Music Radio Chart in 2005 and 2006.
-In September 2006, Childish Things and "We Can't Make It Here" won the Americana Music Awards for Album and Song of the Year, respectively.
-McMurtry received more Americana Music Award nominations for 2008's Just Us Kids.
-This album marked his highest Billboard 200 chart position in more than 19 years.
+The following year, Childish Things notched arguably his most critical praise, spending six weeks at No. 1 on the Americana Music Radio Chart in 2005 and 2006.
+In September 2006, Childish Things and “We Can’t Make It Here” won the Americana Music Awards for Album and Song of the Year, respectively.
+McMurtry received more Americana Music Award nominations for 2008’s Just Us Kids.
+This album marked his highest Billboard 200 chart position in more than nearly two decades.

-In 2009, Live in Europe was released, capturing The McMurtry Band's first European tour and extraordinary live set.
-Along with seasoned band members Ronnie Johnson, Daren Hess, and Tim Holt, the disc features special guests Ian McLagan and Jon Dee Graham.
-Also, for the first time ever, video of the James McMurtry Band's live performance is available on the included DVD.
+In 2009, Live in Europe was released, capturing the McMurtry band’s first European tour and extraordinary live set.
+Along with seasoned band members Ronnie Johnson, Daren Hess, and Tim Holt, the disc features special guests Ian McLagan (The Faces) and Jon Dee Graham (True Believers, Skunks).
+Also, for the first time ever, video of the James McMurtry Band’s live performance is available on the included DVD.